angry-tony/A-collection-of-OSS-tools/README.md

 * [Disk ARchive (DAR)](http://dar.linux.free.fr/) - Better than tar, focuses on disks instead of tapes
 * [Duplicati](http://www.duplicati.com/) - Supports encryption and dedupe
 * [Duplicity](http://duplicity.nongnu.org/) - Encrypted bandwidth-efficient backup using the rsync algorithm
+* [Fpart](http://sourceforge.net/projects/fpart/) - Packs file systems into "partitions" so you can do multi-threaded or multi-node rsyncs
 * [FSArchiver](http://www.fsarchiver.org/Main_Page) - Save the contents of a file system to a compressed archive, if one of the checksums doesn't match the file is lost, not the whole backup
 * [Grsync](http://www.opbyte.it/grsync/) - GUI for rsync
 * [lsyncd](https://github.com/axkibe/lsyncd) - Watches a local directory trees event monitor interface (inotify or fsevents) and kicks off an rsync when things change